dart-archive/angular_analyzer_plugin/README.md

 ## Chart of Current Features

 We plug into many editors with varying degrees of support.
-Anything that supports dart analysis in theory supports our plugin, but in practice that's not always the case.
-We do sometimes contribute back to editor plugins to make our plugin work better, so let us know what you use and what does or doesn't work.
+In theory anything that supports Dart analysis also supports our plugin, but in practice that's not always the case.

 Bootstrapping | Validation | Auto-Complete | Navigation | Refactoring
 --------------|------------|---------------|------------|-------------
 IntelliJ | :white_check_mark: | :white_check_mark: | :warning: some support in EAP | :no_pedestrians:
 Vim (special setup required) | :white_check_mark: | :white_check_mark: | :white_check_mark: | :no_pedestrians:
 others | :question: let us know! | :question: let us know! | :question: let us know! | :question: let us know!

+If you are using an editor with Dart support that's not in this list, then please let us know what does or doesn't work.
+We can sometimes contribute fixes, too!

 Bootstrapping | Validation | Auto-Complete | Navigation | Refactoring
 --------------|------------|---------------|------------|-------------